 1. If you have a pool, make sure it’s fenced in.

 Property owners have a legal responsibility to ensure that their pools are safely blocked off, well-maintained, and safe to use.
 According to the CDC, From 2005-2014, there were an average of 3,536 fatal unintentional drownings (non-boating related) annually in the United States — about ten deaths per day and one in five people who die from drowning are children 14 and younger.
 Many drowning accidents occur when a pool isn’t properly fenced or gated, the gate lock is left open, the lock or latch doesn’t work properly, the ladder leading out of the pool is in the wrong position and cannot be accessed, or there was a lack of supervision.
 Additionally, drowning can occur when a person’s hair, limb, or body becomes trapped in the pool drain.
 To prevent these accidents, fence in your pool, ensure the lock stayed latched and is properly secured, maintain all pool exits and drains, and monitor swimmers at all times.
+If you or a loved one has a serious accident by the pool, our Long Island drowning accident attorneys can provide you with the legal advice and assistance you need when pursuing your claim.

 2. Lock up prescription medications and keep cleaning materials out of reach of small children and animals